smith128-ux/ethics_fall2025/_casestudy/activity.md

 layout: default
 ---

 Loot boxes come in many shapes and forms, though the initial idea remains the same, A virtual ‘box’ containing trivial in-game items based on RNG (random number generators).
+It's all loot boxes!

 Content for your interactive activity.